-Dr Simon Fox QC will speak at the AvMA Annual Clinical Negligence Conference on “Bolam is Dead.
+Dr Simon Fox KC spoke at the AvMA Annual Clinical Negligence Conference on “Bolam is Dead.
 Long Live Bolam !”

 “He is our go-to silk for complex, high value cases.
 Simon is exceptionally good with clients, has strong technical knowledge and is a leader in his field.”